ModECI/MDF/Outreachy_contributions/Second_task/keras/README.md

 This folder contains python scripts and jupyter notebooks for the keras to MDF project.
+This folder demonstrate building a model with keras and then converting the model to MDF.
+The keras and MDF model was then fed with the same input data and the result of both models was confirmed to be the same.